Sparky10/calculator/README.md

 The ComplexComputeEngine is a subclass of the SimpleComputeEngine.

 The simple engine provides +, -, * and / operations on integers only.
+Input must be space delimited.
 The complex engine adds ^ (power) and % (modulus) operations and can handle floats.
+Space delimiting is not required for inputs.

 `Services`